diffusiondata/diffusion-kafka-connect/README.md

 ### Pre-Running Steps

-1. Set up an instance of [Diffusion](https://docs.pushtechnology.com/docs/latest/manual/html/quickstartguide/qsg/qsg_get_diffusion.html) or [Diffusion Cloud](https://docs.pushtechnology.com/cloud/latest/manual/html/cloud/intro/cloud_getting_started.html) that will be accessible from the machine on which you are running Kafka.
+1. Set up an instance of [Diffusion](https://www.pushtechnology.com/developers/release/latest/) or [Diffusion Cloud](https://www.pushtechnology.com/developers/cloud/latest/) that will be accessible from the machine on which you are running Kafka.

 2. Ensure that your instance of Diffusion can authenticate the principal/password pair that this connector will be configured with.
-If you intend to run the Sink connector, ensure that this principal has sufficient permissions to create topics / publish values under paths that will be mapped from Kafka.
+If you intend to run the sink connector, ensure that this principal has sufficient permissions to create topics / publish values under paths that will be mapped from Kafka.